Are you looking for a job with no prior work experience? Here’s exactly how to write a resume with no experience and wow the recruiters immediately.

 Decide a Resume Format

 The format of the resume should be attractive, clean, and readable.
-A few wide-used professional resume templates include chronological, functional, and hybrid (combining the two).
+A few widely-used professional resume templates include chronological, functional, and hybrid (combining the two).

 Here are a few tips for the best resume format:

-- Keep one-inch margins to all four sides of the page.
+- Keep one-inch margins on all four sides of the page.

-- Choose either 11 or 12pt resume font for the entire content.
+- Choose either 11 or 12-point resume font for the entire content.

 - Make a proper format for your address and contact details.

-- Divide your resume into sections: Contact Information, Resume Summary, Work Experience, Education, Skills.
+- Divide your resume into sections: Contact Information, Resume Summary, Work Experience, Education, and Skills.

 - Use bullet points to mention skills and previous projects.